 Holders of the Series A-1, A-2, A-3, B, C, C-1, D, and D-1 Preferred Stock have preference in the event of a liquidation or dissolution of the Company equal to \$1.0416667, \$1.0416667, \$2.00, \$2.00, \$3.3299, \$3.3299, \$3.3299, \$3.67, and \$4.021 per share, respectively, plus any accrued but unpaid dividends.
 In any liquidation event, Series D and D-1 Preferred Stock holders will receive first priority in liquidation payments.
 In the event that the amounts available for distribution are insufficient to pay the full amounts, the assets shall be distributed ratably among Series D, and D-1 Preferred Stock holders in proportion to their aggregate liquidation preference amounts until such amounts are paid full.
 Series B, C, and C-1 Preferred Stock holders will receive next priority in liquidation payments after Series D Preferred Stock holders.
-In the event that the amounts available for distribution are insufficient to pay the full amounts, the assets shall be distributed ratably among B, C, and C-1 Preferred Stock holders will receive next priority in liquidation preference after Series B, C, and C-1 Preferred Stock holders.
+In the event that the amounts available for distribution are insufficient to pay the full amounts, the assets shall be distributed ratably among B, C, and C-1 Preferred Stock holders in proportion to their aggregate liquidation preference amounts.
+Series A-1, A-2, and A-3 Preferred Stock holders will receive next priority in liquidation preference after Series B, C, and C-1 Preferred Stock holders.
 In the event that the amounts available for distribution after payment are insufficient to pay the full amounts, the assets shall be distributed to holders.
-In the event that the amounts available for distribution after payment are insufficient to pay the full amounts, the assets shall be distributed and A-1, A-2, and A-3 Preferred Stock holders in proportion to their aggregate liquidation preference amounts.
-Any remaining amounts are distributed to holders of common stock on a pro rata basis.
-However, if the holders of any series of preferred stock would receive a greater liquidation preference if they were converted into shares of common stock in lieu of the applicable liquidation preference.
+In the event that amounts available for distribution after payment are insufficient to pay the full amounts, the assets shall be distributed to holders of common stock on a pro rata basis.
+However, if the holders of any series of preferred stock would receive a greater liquidation preference if they were converted into shares of common stock immediately prior to the liquidation event, then these shares will receive consideration equal to the amount that would be received if the shares had been converted in common stock in lieu of the applicable liquidation preference.